wa6pzb/BB_PBX/docs/README.md

 * Pulse rotary dialing
 * Two Extensions
 * One Public Switch Telephone Network port (to connect to the world)
-* Progress Tones presented to the two extensions
+* Progress Tones presented to the two extensions (dialtone, ringing, etc.)
-* Extension can dial and ring each other by using an assigned number
+* Extension can dial and ring each other by using an assigned extension number

 ## Block Diagram